MauroDataMapper/mdm-docker/README.md

  **Email** The standard email properties will allow emails to be sent to a specific SMTP server.
 The `emailservice` properties override this and send the email to the specified email service which will then forward it onto our email SMTP server.

 ---

+## Migrating from Metadata Catalogue

+Please see the [mc-to-mdm-migration](https://github.com/MauroDataMapper/mc-to-mdm-migration) repository for details.

+You will need to have started up this docker service once to ensure the database and volume exists for the Mauro Data Mapper.

+---